justinhdev/recipe-forge/README.md

 - OpenAI-powered recipe generation with structured output validation
 - automated integration and unit tests for API behavior and helper logic
 - recipe persistence with Prisma and PostgreSQL

+### Deployment
+- frontend hosted on Vercel
+- Express API hosted on Render
+- PostgreSQL hosted on Neon

 ---